 The most closely related work to our paper is \cite{chakrabortty2019high}, which also studied the high-dimensional estimation and inference problems with missing outcomes.
 They proposed a general M-estimation framework to conduct statistical inference via a Lasso-type debiased and doubly robust estimator.
-Computationally, their debiased estimator requires the estimation of a $d\times d$ debiasing matrix, while our debiasing method is more efficient because we only solve for a $d$-dimensional debiasing vector through a convex program.
-Theoretically, both \cite{chakrabortty2019high} and us impose the same condition on the rate of convergence of the propensity score estimation in pursuit of the asymptotic normality.
-Nevertheless, we demonstrate through simulation studies that our debiased estimator is still asymptotically normal even when the propensity scores are estimated by nonparametric methods.
+Computationally, their debiased estimator requires the estimation of a $d\times d$ debiasing matrix, while our debiasing method is more efficient because we only solve for a $n$-dimensional debiasing vector or the $d$-dimensional dual vector through a convex program.
+Theoretically, both \cite{chakrabortty2019high} and we impose the same condition on the rate of convergence of the propensity score estimation in pursuit of the asymptotic normality.
+Nevertheless, we demonstrate through simulation studies that our debiased estimator is still asymptotically normal even when the propensity scores are estimated by nonparametric methods at in-sample points.
 Furthermore, the debiased estimator in \cite{chakrabortty2019high} asymptotically achieves the coordinatewise semi-parametric efficiency bound, which may not be efficient in the worst possible query direction \citep{jankova2018semiparametric}, while our debiased estimator is asymptotically efficient whatever the query direction is.